 If you follow me on Instagram, you’ll know I thoroughly enjoyed reading this book as evidenced by the numerous excerpts I posted on my story.
-As I said in my previous post, this is the book of the month of October for my bookclub.
-Everything good will come is a novel written by Sefi Atta and published 15 years ago.
+As I said in my previous post, this is the book of the month of October 2021 for my bookclub.
+Everything good will come is a novel written by Sefi Atta and published almost two decades ago.
 Set in Lagos, Nigeria between the years 1971 and 1995.
 The main character, Enitan narrates a story of her life from when she was 11 years old till she was 35.
 Enitan grew up in Ikoyi with her workaholic Lawyer dad and a very religious mom.
 In the first few pages, we meet her next door neighbour Sheri Bakare who is this carefree girl ready to take on the world and they soon became best friends.

 On the stagnancy.